ahkscript/libcrypt.ahk/README.md

 libcrypt.ahk
 ============

-A collection of crypting functions from the community
+A collection of crypting and encoding functions from the community

 ###Functions (WIP)
 - [x] CRC32